 The Quality Mark Early Years is available to all registered providers of early years provision for children from birth to statutory school age and to nursery/ reception classes.
 This includes

 The Quality Mark Primary/Secondary Award is available to all schools with primary and secondary aged pupils; this includes mainstream and special schools, maintained sector and independent schools of all sizes.
-Schools must be in a good or better inspection category or equivalent to work towards the award.
-If a school is not yet in a good category they can still become members of the Quality Mark and will follow an improvement route which has a focus on the elements related to current school priorities.

 For UK settings, the Quality Mark is awarded for three years.
 At the end of that period the award can be renewed for a further three years (and in subsequent cycles) providing the school or setting continues to meet the criteria for all elements and can demonstrate that holding the Quality Mark has had a positive impact on its provision and practice.
 Interim support and review visits are held 18 months after the award has been given to continue to support the process moving forward.

 The International Quality Mark Early Childhood Education and Care is awarded for two years.
 At the end of that period the award can be renewed for a further two years (and in subsequent cycles) providing the setting continues to meet the criteria for all elements and can demonstrate that holding the Quality Mark has had a positive impact on its provision and practice.
 This includes an ongoing emphasis to the areas of communication, language and literacy as well as mathematics together with other areas of learning within the statutory framework.